realk1ko/samba-container/README.md

 ## About

-The container provided here allows you to run Samba in a container-only environment.
+The container provided here allows you to run Samba with mDNS in a container-only environment.

 ## Tags